-Unlike other parts of SoCalGas' system, the Southern System requires minimum flow 8 volumes at the Blythe and/or Otay Mesa receipt points to maintain service to its customers in the 9 Imperial Valley and San Diego load centers and other communities in San Bernardino and 10 Riverside Counties.
-While supplies from the Chino and Prado Stations and from Line 6916 can 11 flow eastward, these facilities provide only a limited amount of supplies to meet the demand of the 12 Southern System during peak periods.
-Additionally, due to the telescoping operating pressures of 13 the Southern System pipelines, the higher MinOPs of the pipelines east of Moreno Station restrict 14 further eastward flow.
-Similarly, supplies delivered via Line 6916 cannot flow east of the Cabazon 15 area.
-In other words, supplies delivered at the pipeline MAOP from Chino and Prado Stations and 16 from Line 6916 are at lower pressures than the MinOPs on the eastern portion of the Southern 17 Transmission System.
-As a result, the remaining supply needed to meet Southern System demand 18 must be delivered from El Paso or North Baja at the Blythe receipt point, and/or from TGN at the 19 20 Otay Mesa receipt point, in order to maintain service to both core and noncore customers on the Southern System.
-21 from the Northern Transmission System to the Southern System in the event of low deliveries at Blythe and/or Otay Mesa.
-As a design condition, SoCalGas used a 1-in-10 year cold day demand forecast for core customers along with the connected capacity for existing large noncore customers, and no gas supply delivered at Blythe or Otay Mesa.
-All three projects examined kept system pressures above MinOPs and below MAOPs, did not exceed the capacity of current transmission facilities (unless otherwise noted and identified as needing improvement), and allowed the system linepack to be fully recovered at the end of the 24 hour simulated period.
+Unlike other parts of SoCalGas' system, the Southern System requires minimum flow volumes at the Blythe and/or Otay Mesa receipt points to maintain service to its customers in the Imperial Valley and San Diego load centers and other communities in San Bernardino and Riverside Counties.
+While supplies from the Chino and Prado Stations and from Line 6916 can flow eastward, these facilities provide only a limited amount of supplies to meet the demand of the Southern System during peak periods.
+Additionally, due to the telescoping operating pressures of the Southern System pipelines, the higher MinOPs of the pipelines east of Moreno Station restrict further eastward flow.
+Similarly, supplies delivered via Line 6916 cannot flow east of the Cabazon area.
+In other words, supplies delivered at the pipeline MAOP from Chino and Prado Stations and from Line 6916 are at lower pressures than the MinOPs on the eastern portion of the Southern Transmission System.
+As a result, the remaining supply needed to meet Southern System demand must be delivered from El Paso or North Baja at the Blythe receipt point, and/or from TGN at the Otay Mesa receipt point, in order to maintain service to both core and noncore customers on the Southern System.

+IV.
 POTENTIAL INFRASTRUCTURE IMPROVEMENTS